-PerfectPulse Technology™ represents a new approach to laser vision correction – it accounts for speed, precision, and safety in the Allegretto Wave® laser and offers improvements that are revolutionary in the field.Smart energy control measures and adjusts energy levels in the laser pulse from creation to delivery.
+PerfectPulse Technology™ represents a new approach to corrective eye surgery – it accounts for speed, precision, and safety in the Allegretto Wave® laser and offers improvements that are revolutionary in the field.Smart energy control measures and adjusts energy levels in the laser pulse from creation to delivery.
 High-speed eye tracking charts the eye’s movement 400 times per second.
 As a result, every laser pulse is completely controlled and accurate, achieving the most accurate level of correction possible.

 Smart Energy Control